-- 1. I have never been employed by Undergraduate Medical Education or participated in the MMIs as an assessor/volunteer, as a file reviewer or committee member as part of the Admissions Office processes. - 2.
-No close personal friends, relatives, or partners have participated within the 2 preceding application cycles as an MMI assessor/volunteer, file reviewer or committee member as part of the Admissions Office processes.
+- 1. I have never been employed by Undergraduate Medical Education or participated in the MMIs as an assessor/volunteer, as a file reviewer or committee member as part of the Admissions Office processes. - No close personal friends, relatives, or partners have participated within the 2 preceding application cycles as an MMI assessor/volunteer, file reviewer or committee member as part of the Admissions Office processes.

 If an applicant disagrees with either of these statements, the conflict of interest must be reported to Admissions staff immediately.
+Individuals are ineligible to apply for 5 years following participation in any Admissions processes and 2 years following the participation of a close personal friend, relative, or partner.